softwareguru/airflowsummit-website/content/sessions/2021/f6-learn-how-to-build-your-own-airflow-provider.md

 block: f
 slot: 6
 format: presentation
+crowdcast_id: 41
 ---

 Help your team standardize workflows and build DAGs quicker.

  In this session, you'll find a walkthrough and sample code to build and share an Airflow provider package.
 This will help you create repeatable patterns that interface your preferred 3rd party services with Airflow.